Contents

 Causes Of Asthma Attack In Children

-i.
-Airways Infections
+1) Airways Infections

-ii.
-Allergens
+2) Allergens

-Sometimes, children’s exposure to allergens as dust, mites, mold, pollen, and pet dander can cause an asthma attack in children.
+Sometimes, children’s exposure to allergens such as dust, mites, mold, pollen, and pet dander can cause an asthma attack in children.

-iii.
-Irritants
+3) Irritants

-iv.
-Exercise
+4) Exercise

 Strenuous exercise can cause shortness of breath which may lead to an asthma attack in children.

-v.
-Stress
+5) Stress

 Risk Factors Of Asthma In Children